rupark/SWDevA3/p2/README.md

 Column remove functionality to in essence remove the row's index or row header to remove from every Column in the DataFrame.

-Both DataFrame and Column's are able to check for equality to another object and each define their hash methods.
+Both DataFrame and Columns are able to check for equality to another object and each define their hash methods.

 **Use Cases:**

-StringColumn* cars = new StringColumn(3, "Camry", "Corolla", "RAV4");
+//Constructing a column of String SoR type StringColumn* cars = new StringColumn(3, "Camry", "Corolla", "RAV4");
-cars.add_header("Row Header");
+//Adding a header to the cars column cars.add_header("Row Header");

-StringColumn* manufacturer = new StringColumn(3, "Toyota", "Toyota", "Toyota");
+//Constructing another column of String SoR type StringColumn* manufacturer = new StringColumn(3, "Toyota", "Toyota", "Toyota");

-manufacturer.add_header("Manufacturer");
+//Adding a header to the manufacturer column manufacturer.add_header("Manufacturer");

-FloatColumn mpg = new FloatColumn(3, 22.2, 29.7, 33.4);
+//Constructing a column of Float SoR type and adding a header FloatColumn mpg = new FloatColumn(3, 22.2, 29.7, 33.4);
 mpg.add_header("mpg");

-BoolColumn fwd = new BoolColumn(3, 0,0,1);
+//Constructing a column of Bool SoR type and adding a header BoolColumn fwd = new BoolColumn(3, 0,0,1);
 fwd.add_header("Four-Wheel Drive");

+//Constructing a column of Int SoR type and adding a header IntColumn year = new IntColumn(3, 2000, 2010, 2006);
+fwd.add_header("Year");

-DataFrame* cars = new DataFrame(4, cars, manufacturer, mpg, fwd);
+//Constructing a DataFrame with the created columns DataFrame* cars = new DataFrame(4, cars, manufacturer, mpg, fwd, year);

-cars.get(1,1) ==> "Toyota";
+//Examples of retrieving data and manipulating data in the DataFrame cars.get(1,1) ==> "Toyota";

 cars.contains_col_names() = true;